duttaprat/PPI_Generative/README.md

+# PPI_Generative

+## This is the readme file that contains the guidelines and information about the compilation the code of the following paper

-# A Protein Interaction based Generative Model for Improving Gene Clustering
+**Paper Name:-** A Protein Interaction based Generative Model for Improving Gene Clustering